 Donquixote Doflamingo didn't have much revealed about him for the first half of the series; all we knew was that he was a Warlord with a personality rather similar to The Joker, and was involved in shady things such as the slave trade.
 He seemed to show shades of this shortly before the Dressrosa arc began: apologizing to Monet for asking her to basically kill herself, apologizing to Vergo since he'd be caught in the blast, and then apologizing to Baby 5 and her partner for getting hurt by Law since he sent them there.
 Even before this he didn't even kill Baby 5 despite her trying to kill him.
 But after a while in the Dressrosa arc, we find out that he's just like Arlong: his care for his crew is the only good quality that he has.

 Subverted in Azumanga Daioh with the Dirty Old Man Mr. Kimura.
 The characters spot him picking up trash and feeding stray animals, and suspect he may not be so bad after all... then they overhear an inappropriate comment of his and decide nope, he's still a pervert.

-Scar in the manga, who first appears as a hypocritical murder who goes around killing alchemists and then turns out to be a cat (and apparently, panda) loving person.
+Scar, who first appears as a hypocritical murder who goes around killing alchemists and then turns out to be a cat (and apparently, panda) loving person.